openHPI/TeachingTeamGuidelines/docs/courseadministration/courseproperties.md

 **Course language**
 Within the course list, the course could be also filtered by the chosen course language.

-By expanding the avanced settings you will also find the additional course classifiers.
+By expanding the advanced settings you will also find the additional course classifiers.

 These course classifiers can be defined differently for each platform instance.
 Depending on your platform instance, these classifiers might be e.g. the difficulty level, the target audience or the course topic.
 Additional classifiers can be discussed with the platform administration team.